 The fourth question to ask is, “How will the attachment point interact with the clip in point on my partner’s collar/harness?”

-We understand that some people want what they want and really don’t care about anything we just mentioned.
-They will choose their attachment point options based on whatever company has the best looking posts and fanciest marketing campaign.
-They will happily deal with any issues that come up from using that attachment point because looking tactical is worth the hassle to them.
+We understand that some people want what they want and really don’t care to know anything we just shared.
+They will happily deal with any issues that come up from from using the wrong attachment point for their application because looking tactical is worth the hassle to them.
 If you have read to this point, then we know that’s not who you are and we hope that this was informative and worth the read.
 We hope that you leave here asking more questions of the companies you buy your gear from and acquire a true desire to know their why behind their what.
 We are not interested in simply moving more products or changing our designs to gain a celebrity endorsement.
 We want you to be informed and make decisions based on fact rather than marketing campaigns or likes on social media posts.
 We want you to understand why we do what we do, make what we make and stand behind every stitch of everything we design.
 We hope this helps you make wiser more informed decisions about the gear you choose to bet your life on and if you have more questions about some of the other popular attachment options out there then check out our break down of each options pro’s and con’s here: